UT San Antonio

 Currently seeking M.S. students

 Dr. Omid Rahimi joined the Department of Cell Systems and Anatomy in September 2004.
-He is course director of Medical Gross Anatomy & Embryology and lecturer & laboratory instructor in Medical Neuroscience.
+He is a clinical anatomy educator with extensive experiene in human cadaveric anatomy, neuroanatomy, and human embryology.
+He serves as course director for multiple courses at UT Health San Antonio, including Medical Gross Anatomy & Embryology (Language of Medicine) and Medical Musculoskeletal Anatomy (Form & Function).
+He is also lecturer & laboratory instructor in Medical Neuroscience (Mind, Brain, and Behavior).
 He additionally co-directs senior medical student electives in Advanced Anatomy of the Back, Head & Neck, Advanced Anatomy of the Thorax, Abdomen & Pelvis, and Advanced Anatomy of the Extremities.

-Dr. Rahimi has been involved with instruction of Gross Anatomy and Neuroscience to first-year Medical and Graduate students since 2000.
-He is also active in the development of interactive digital modules aimed to enhance the teaching of gross anatomy (GATEways).
+Dr. Rahimi has been involved with instruction of Gross Anatomy and Neuroscience since 2000 and has taught over 8000 medical, graduate, and health professional student.
+He is also active in numerous innovative teacing projects and the development and integration of interactive digital modules aimed to enhance the teaching of gross anatomy (GATEways).